Bitdefender Review: Quick Expert Summary

 No, the Bitdefender mobile app won’t slow down your device.
 It’s designed to be lightweight, and it only functions when necessary (for example, after you install a new app or when you scan your device).
 The app does not run in the background while you’re using your device.

-To use Bitdefender in 2021, Windows users will need to have Windows 7 with Service Pack 1 or higher installed on their PC.
+Most likely, yes.
+To use Bitdefender in 2023, Windows users will need to have Windows 7 with Service Pack 1 or higher installed on their PC.
 Mac users will need to have OS X 10.10 (Yosemite) or higher installed.

 Bitdefender is better than Windows Defender in almost every single way.
 Bitdefender has better malware detection rates, better real-time protection, better phishing protection, better ransomware protection, and better parental controls.